CyVerse-learning-materials/foss-2020/reproducible_science/intro.rst

 In the following tutorial, we will introduce some of the software introduced at FOSS in the context of creating a reproducible experiment.
 The goal will be to give an example of how connecting various software pieces and practices can generate a well-documented research project.
+Though the example will be drawn from a biological example, the ideas an approaches apply to the sciences in general.

 - |Reproducibility Tutorial|